Lisa Baldelli-Hunt: Censorship lawsuit

+both parties reached a settlement.
+Baldelli-Hunt agreed to unblock previously banned accounts on her Facebook account, to not block anyone going forward "based on First Amendment-protected viewpoints expressed", and pay $7,000 to the ACLU for legal fees.

 ARPA spending

-On November 15, 2021, a City Council meeting was held where Woonsocket residents showed up to demand that $36M received in federal American Rescue Plan Act (ARPA) dollars be spent on more housing and health resources rather than Woonsocket City Council's budgetary priorities of an ice skating rink with artificial ice, a new dais for the city council to sit upon, and updated lamp posts.
-Mayor Lisa Baldelli-Hunt responded to residents defensively.
-An opinion poll was executed before the release of Baldelli-Hunt's budget to determine where residents of Woonsocket wanted to see the money spent.
-The poll reflected residents wanted the money to prioritize housing, infrastructure, including paved roads and clean water, mental health and domestic violence services, and community health and wellness.
-On November 21, 2021, a rally of at least 40 people gathered to protest Baldelli-Hunt’s and the council’s proposed budget.
-Former Woonsocket City Council member, Alex Kithes, stated, “We’re here today because the first $14 million in our city’s ARPA funds were budgeted by the Mayor last week and passed by the City Council for the first time on Monday and they included nothing that our neighbors [wanted], nothing for housing and health."
+On November 15, 2021, numerous Woonsocket residents attended a City Council meeting to request that the City Council reconsider their plans for funds received under the American Rescue Plan Act (ARPA).
+Baldelli-Hunt responded to residents defensively.
+An opinion poll undertaken to gauge resident's opinions on the matter found that residents wanted the money to prioritize housing, infrastructure, including paved roads and clean water, mental health and domestic violence services, and community health and wellness.
+On November 21, 2021, a rally of at least 40 people gathered to protest Baldelli-Hunt's and the council's proposed budget.
+Former Woonsocket City Council member, Alex Kithes, stated, "We’re here today because the first $14 million in our city’s ARPA funds were budgeted by the Mayor last week and passed by the City Council for the first time on Monday and they included nothing that our neighbors [wanted], nothing for housing and health."
 Participants noted the presence of workers from the Woonsocket Highway Department using leaf blowers and idling trucks in the park until the rally ended.

 Resolution opposing harm reduction centers

 In 2022, after Rhode Island became the first state to legalize supervised injection sites, Baldelli-Hunt passed a resolution opposing harm reduction centers.
-According to the Valley Breeze newspaper, the leaders wrote that they “do not support or condone the consumption or use of illicit drugs” and would not place a harm-reduction center in the city of Woonsocket.
+According to the Valley Breeze newspaper, the leaders wrote that they "do not support or condone the consumption or use of illicit drugs" and would not place a harm reduction center in the city of Woonsocket.
 In 2021, Woonsocket firefighters responded to 163 calls for suspected overdoses and recorded 11 overdose deaths.

+2023–present

 Demolition of homeless encampment

 On January 4, 2023, Baldelli-Hunt ordered the demolition of a Woonsocket homeless encampment where nine people were sheltering by the Blackstone River.
 After police gave a 30-minute notice to the encampment residents, the Department of Public Works bulldozed the tents, and disposed of all belongings from the encampment into a dumpster.
 One resident, who had lived in a tent at the encampment for years, lost drawings from his children because of the demolition.
 Michelle Taylor, vice president at CCA, said police claimed there would be a bus that would take campers to an emergency shelter in Providence following eviction, yet a bus never arrived.
 Woonsocket service providers stated that the city never coordinated with them around supporting clients displaced from the demolition.